 Later when the Russians attacked Ukraine and their flag and flag pins became popular I wondered how the absence and vilification of the Russian flag effected my Russian friends.
 At the US Open, next to the names of Russian tennis players competing round after round, there was a black rectangle, where everyone else had their country’s flag.
 Does the Russian government’s aggression against Ukraine implicate all people of Russian descent?
 Should civilians be punished, shamed or held responsible for how their governments engage in war?
 Why or why not?

 The first time a flag had significance in my life was when my country’s flag was altered to represent regime change.
 In elementary school we were taught that Reza Shah Pahlavi aka the Shah, was our benevolent king and that under his leadership, from 1953 to 1979, our country became the 7th most powerful in the world; a huge feat in a short time, for a Middle Eastern nation.
-The fact that under his reign pro democracy intellectuals could be imprisoned or critical thinking artists could be punished for drawing satirical cartoons about the Royal family’s extravagances was either lost on me or hidden from me.
+Under his reign pro democracy intellectuals could be imprisoned, critical thinking artists could be punished for drawing satirical cartoons about the Royal family’s extravagances; all that was either lost on me, or hidden from me.
 Probably a bit of both.

-He understood that Islamic fundementalism would strip his wife, my mom Maryam, and me, his youngest daughter of the most basic human rights; rights we probably took for granted until then.
-Including the right to bodily autonomy and self expression.
+He understood that Islamic fundementalism would strip us, his wife, Maryam, and me, his youngest, and only one still in Iran, of the most basic human rights; rights we took for granted until then.
+Rights like self expression, freedom of speech, and bodily autonomy.
 He wasn’t worried about himself, he was a he.
-He could return as necessary, but wanted to get us out.
+He could return as necessary, or so he thought, but wanted to get us out.

 Our flag was changed to weave in religious symbolism and the Arabic words, Allah O’Akbar, in reference to the Quran.

-Until then our flag represented everyone in Iran, wether Persian, Kurd, Christian, Muslim, Jewish, Baha’i, atheist, Baluch, Turk, Assyrian, Afro-Iranian—a beautiful tapestry.
+Until then our flag represented everyone in Iran, wether Persian, Kurd, Christian, Muslim, Jewish, Baha’i, Atheist, Baluch, Turk, Assyrian, Afro-Iranian—a beautiful tapestry.
 Now it’s a divisive part of rallies in the diaspora.
-Some people carry pre-revolution flags, while others, often young activists with some connection or reason to care, download and print the “new” flag to wave, not realizing that this does not represent what we’re standing for—in fact it signals the opposite.
+Some people carry pre-revolution flags, while others, often young activists, download and print the “new” flag to wave, not realizing that this does not represent what we’re standing for and the Iran we called home and wish to return to with the same ease an Italian-American might return to Italy—in fact the Islamic-symbols on those flags signal the opposite of what we stand for.

-Though it wasn’t my choice to leave Iran, over the years I learned to love living in the US, and fought for the right become a citizen so I could live and vote as an American, a privilege I’m grateful for daily.
-Still, during the World Cup, I would root for Iran; gather with Iranian friends also lucky enough to be living in the US and make a once every 4 years habit of reminiscing and flying plain or pre-revolution flags for a couple early rounds until the lackluster inexperienced team would fall.
+Over the years I’ve come to appreciate and love the US, fought to become an American citizen so I could live, vote and travel with a proper blue passport, a privilege I’m grateful for daily.
+Still, during the World Cup, I would root for Iran; gather with Iranian friends also lucky enough to be living in the US and make a once every 4 years habit of reminiscing and flying plain or pre-revolution flags with the Sun & Lion insignia which pre-dates the Pahlavi era and signals ancient indigenous wisdom and power.
+For a couple early rounds the IRI’s lackluster and relatively inexperienced team would give us reason to paint our faces sabz o’ sefid o’ ghermez, green-white-red and then fall.

-This World Cup, last year, it was hard to root for the team or even watch.
+In the last World Cup it was hard to root for the team or even watch.
 In part because the games were held in Qatar, an ally of the “Islamic Republic of Iran” not my Iran, who discriminated against Iranians wearing “Woman.
 Life.
 Freedom.” on their flag colored shirts.
-That’s the prevailing chant of the woman led revolution in Iran, the one the world ignored in 2022 and early 2023, the one determined to topple the corrupt mullahs of Iran who fund Hamas in Gaza, Hezbollah in the West Bank and the Houthi in Yemen.

 For months we screamed every way we could about how change was possible with international support for regime change in Iran.
-Our theme song won a Grammy in a new category created to highlight music for social change and Jill Biden butchered a speech about what it all meant.
-Then months later Nargess Mohammadi, an Iranian woman, still a political prisoner in Tehran’s notorious Evin prison, won the Noble Peace prize — her twin son and daughter, whom she hasn’t seen in more than 8 years accepted on her behalf.
-She was selected for her steadfast support of the cause: Zan.
+Our theme song won a Grammy in a new category created to highlight music for social change and Jill Biden did her best to give a speech about what it all meant.
+Nargess Mohammadi, an Iranian woman, still a political prisoner in Tehran’s notorious Evin prison, won the Noble Peace prize— her twin son and daughter, whom at the time she hadn’t seen in more than 8 years at the time, accepted the award on her behalf.
+She was selected for her steadfast support of the cause and announced the day before the attacks: Zan.
 Zendegi.
 Azadi!
 Woman.
 Life.
 Freedom!

 Great, you might think, the world sees your struggle, but no… the UN still works hand in hand with the “Islamic Republic of Iran”.
-And two days after the announcement of the Noble which could have brought shame on the prize winner’s captors and opened doors to help replace the corrupt regime that routinely uses rape and public hangings as punishment for dissent, with one that at the very least respects basic human rights, Iran’s proxies began a war with Israel, diverting the media and by association the world’s attention.
+The announcement of the Noble could have brought shame on the prize winner’s captors and opened doors to help replace the Islamic Regime, a governing power that routinely uses rape and public hangings as punishment for dissent, instead Iran’s proxies began a war with Israel, diverting the media and by association the world’s attention.

 Once again, flags aflutter.
 I don’t ever want to see Jews targeted, anywhere in the world.
 Same as I don’t want to see Muslims targeted, or Middle Easterners in general.
 Or Africans.
 Or Black people from any part of the world.
-I also don’t want to see Asian friends targeted be they Chinese, Korean, Japanese or Malaysian.
-Same for my South Asian friends from India or Pakistan.
+I also don’t want to see Asian friends targeted be they Chinese, Korean, Japanese or Malaysian, or my South Asian friends from India or Pakistan.

 Anyone who has ever known war, or even just revolution, uprising or conflict knows, this is something that needs to end fast, not escalate.
 That’s what reactionary flag-waving has done since 10/7, it has escalated, it has confused, it has divided so many who ultimately want the same things.
 Peace, basic human rights, freedom of expression, opportunity to thrive.
 In a word, equity.
 For themselves, for their children, for humanity.